farazahma/crate/docs/appendices/compatibility.rst

   - Foreign key

-  - Check constraints

   - Exclusion constraints

-These **functions** are either not supported or only partly supported:
+These **functions** of standard SQL are either not supported or only partly supported:

 - Aggregate functions

   - Various functions available (see :ref:`aggregation`)

-- Window Functions
+- Window functions

   - Various functions available (see :ref:`window-functions`)